 Implants are a safe and efficient technique to increase breast volume.
 The manufactures have designed many different types and shapes that allow the results to appear very natural.

-Doctor Rajaonarivelo uses implants that comply with the EC standards regulations and also comply with the security regulations of the FDA and are guaranteed for 10 years.
+Doctor Rajaonarivelo uses implants that comply with EC standards regulations and also comply with FDA safety regulations and are guaranteed for 10 years.

 The best option for the patient will be determined before the breast augmentation surgery.

 This custom surgery will provide a result as close as possible to the expectations of the patient.